rand-projects/fisb-978/docs/source/document.rst

   Another interesting thing about message times in FIS-B is that they are only sent at specific times.
 There are 32 channels for sending FIS-B messages.
-  Each channel has a specific time the message will begin to be transmitted (see :ref:`FIS-B message start times <fisb-start-times>`).
+  Each channel has a specific time the message will begin to be transmitted.
   Each second the messages for a specific ground station will be sent in 2-4 different channels (depending on ground station strength),